travelpayouts/api-docs/source/index.html.md

 ```

 <aside class="notice">
-**Note** If the point of departure and the point of destination are not specified, the API shall bring back 30 of the cheapest tickets that have been found during the most recent 48 hours.
+If the point of departure and the point of destination are not specified, the API shall bring back 30 of the cheapest tickets that have been found during the most recent 48 hours.
 </aside>

 Parameter | Default | Description